home-assistant/home-assistant.io/source/_integrations/threshold.markdown

 {% include integrations/config_flow.md %}
 {% configuration_basic %}
 Name:
-  description:The name the sensor should have.
+  description: The name the sensor should have.
 You can change it again later.
 Input sensor:
   description: The entity providing numeric readings to apply the threshold on.
 Hysteresis: